-- It was noted in previous conversations with PSEG-LI operators that some substations have experienced theft of copper or copper substitutes.
+- 1. It was noted in previous conversations with PSEG-LI operators that some substations have experienced theft of copper or copper substitutes.
 Improved security has lessened these thefts.
 PSEG-LI should continue to be diligent about adding urban grounding for all steel structures and above ground grounding connections.
 Urban areas grounding is a practice used in the substations located in urban areas where theft is more likely.
-It is achieved by covering all copper wire with a "U" shaped steel channel all the way from the point of grounding of the structure or the equipment up to the point where the ground wire enters the ground. - 2.
+It is achieved by covering all copper wire with a "U" shaped steel channel all the way from the point of grounding of the structure or the equipment up to the point where the ground wire enters the ground.
+In addition, the PSEG-LI operators noted the large looped grounding connections to structural supports create tripping hazards especially when performing operations at night and its recommended that these connections be undergrounded with the use of urban grounding. - 2.
 It was noted in several substations that the piling caps had begun to deteriorate and crumble on many footings, as shown in Figure 4-1.
 While these issues are minor in nature and do not represent an immediate concern, Burns & McDonnell recommends that PSEG-LI address them before they do become more serious.
 We did see evidence that improvements are being made to address this issue.